 - Heat the oven to 425 F.

-- Wash the turnips; peel them and then cut them into 1/2-inch cubes or wedges.
+- Wash the turnips; peel them and then cut into 1/2-inch cubes or wedges.

-- Toss with some olive oil and salt (about 1 tablespoon of oil and 1/2 teaspoon of salt per pound).
+- In a bowl, toss the turnips with some olive oil and salt (about 1 tablespoon of oil and 1/2 teaspoon of salt per pound).

 - Remove the turnips from the oven and let them cool in the pan.
 Put the pan in the freezer for about 2 hours, or until the turnips are frozen.

 - Transfer the frozen roasted turnips to freezer bags.
-Label the bags with the name and date and freeze for up to 3 months.
+Label the bags including the date and freeze for up to 3 months.